Meadows, Rays rally from 6 runs down, beat Bosox 11-10 in 10

 Cruz singled home the tiebreaking run with one out in the 10th, then scored on a single by Brandon Lowe that right fielder Hunter Renfore threw away for an error.
 In all, the Rays scored six unearned runs.

-Trailing 11-9 in the 10th, Boston got within a run when Jose Iglesias hit an RBI single off Collin McHigh (6-1).
+Trailing 11-9 in the 10th, Boston got within a run when Jose Iglesias hit an RBI single off Collin McHugh (6-1).
 With one out and runners at first and second, J.D.
 Martinez lined out to right.

 Rafael Devers drew a walk to load the bases, but pinch-hitter Kevin Plawecki grounded out to end the game.